 Baktash Abtin, Keyvan Bajan, Reza Khandan Mahabadi

 Baktash Abtin, Keyvan Bajan, and Reza Khandan Mahabadi are celebrated writers, free expression advocates, and board members of the Iranian Writers Association (IWA).
-The three writers are serving a collective 15 years and 6 months in prison on spurious national security and propaganda charges; their detention stems both from their public profiles as writers and creatives, as well as their work and advocacy against the state’s encroachments on free expression.
+On September 27, 2020, as COVID-19 was ravaging prisons, the three writers were summoned to serve a collective 15 years and 6 months in prison on spurious national security and propaganda charges; their detention stemmed both from their public profiles as writers and creatives, as well as their work and advocacy against the state’s encroachments on free expression.
 On January 8, 2022, Baktash Abtin died in a Tehran hospital after battling COVID-19, which he contracted during his sentence at Evin prison.
 Prison authorities delayed sending Abtin to a hospital and allowing him a medical furlough to be treated under his family’s supervision in a specialist hospital as his condition rapidly deteriorated.
+In late December 2021, Reza Khandan Mahabadi was released on a temporary medical furlough due to his contraction of COVID-19 in Evin prison; though, he was re-imprisoned on April 5, 2022 despite ongoing health issues.
+On March 9, 2022, Keyvan Bajan was released on parole.

 PEN AMERICA ADVOCACY